beastbytes/router-register/Writerside/topics/Defining-Routes.md

 ```

 ## RouteInterface & RouteTrait
-RouteInterface allows Routes to be type checked and defines two methods that can be used in your application:
+RouteInterface allows Routes to be type-checked and defines two methods that can be used in your application:

 ```php
  // returns the route name